We're here to help.

 Addiction is a family disease.
 It affects everyone in the family in one way or another.
 At some point, the family must confront their loved one’s disease.
 In addition to individual therapy, it’s important that the family learns how to communicate and how to continue sober living once they are all in recovery.

 Family therapy may begin at a treatment center, but sometimes it starts with an intervention.
 Family members can seek an intervention specialist to help them approach their loved ones, usually therapists, social workers, or other trained professionals.
 The family member often chooses a treatment center ahead of time, so they can begin family therapy sessions immediately following the intervention.

 Family therapy is a critical aspect of addiction treatment, even if the person with an SUD is estranged from their family or has limited family contact.
 Discussions or communication with family members can uncover issues that can be relevant to treatment.
 It’s not necessarily important how many family members are present, but more so how they interact with one another.

 Family therapy and communication are integral parts of the recovery process for people with substance use disorders.
 Having everyone in the family involved is important because each family member has likely been impacted by the addiction and has a role in the affected person’s life.

 During substance use disorder treatment, family therapy usually consists of:

+After treatment, we encourage you to continue seeking support in the community.
+Most communities have a counselor or family therapist that specializes in addiction-related issues.
 Family members and friends of a person with an SUD are also encouraged to seek support from other organizations like Al-Anon and Families Anonymous.